-A 4 mega-volt linear accelerator was installed in Melbourne in 1956 and a Cobalt 60 unit in Launceston in 1957.
-Another 4 mega-volt linear accelerator is to be installed in Melbourne in late 1960.
-Out-patient attendances during the twelve months ended 30th June, 1959, were 32,297, and X-ray therapy treatments administered totalled 83,142.
-One hundred in-patient beds are now available.

-- 3. Queensland.-(i) General.
-The Health Acts 1937 to 1955 are administered by the Director-General of Health and Medical Services subject to the Minister for Health and Home Affairs.
+- A 4,000 kV linear accelerator was installed in Melbourne in 1956 and a Cobalt 60 unit in Launceston in 1957.
+Another 4,000 kV linear accelerator is expected to come into operation in Melbourne early in 1961.
+During the twelve months ended 30th June, 1960, out-patient attendances were 103,365, involving 7,327 individual patients.
+One hundred in-patient beds are available. - 3.
+Queensland.-(i) General.
+The Health Acts 1937 to 1960 are administered by the Director-General of Health and Medical Services subject to the Minister for Health and Home Affairs.
 A central staff controls the following divisions:- - (a) Division of Public Health Supervision.
-This Division is controlled by the Deputy Director-General of Health and Medical Services and comprises separate sections of communicable disease control, environmental sanitation, food and drug control, enthetic (venereal) diseases, hookworm control and Hansen's disease (leprosy) control.
-Free treatment of venereal diseases is offered at the Department's clinics in Brisbane, and at any public hospital.
+This Division is controlled by the Deputy Director-General of Health and Medical Services, and comprises separate sections of communicable disease control, environmental sanitation, food and drug control, enthetic, (venereal) diseases, hookworm control and Hansen's disease (leprosy) control.
+Free treatment of venereal diseases is offered at the Department's clinics in Brisbane and at any public hospital.
 Free immunization against poliomyelitis, diphtheria, whooping cough and tetanus is offered by most of the local authorities.
-About 94 per cent. of school children in the Greater Brisbane area and 90 per cent. in the rest of the State have been immunized against diphtheria, while 86 per cent. of the population aged under 15 years have been immunized against poliomyelitis. - (b) Division of Tuberculosis.
-A central chest clinic in Brisbane offers Mantoux tests, X-ray examinations, and inoculations of Mantoux negative reactors free of charge and this service is extensively used.
+The majority of school children have been immunized against diphtheria and poliomyelitis. - (b) Division of Tuberculosis.
+A central chest clinic in Brisbane offers Mantoux tests, X-ray examinations, and inoculations of Mantoux negative reactors free of charge, and this service is extensively used.
+Similar clinics are situated at the Cairns, Rockhampton, Thursday Island, Toowoomba, and Townsville district hospitals.
 Mobile X-ray units visit country districts.
 Children in the final grade of primary schools are now being Mantoux-tested and given B.C.G. vaccine.
 The compulsory X-ray examination of all persons over the age of 14 years has commenced in Northern Queensland and will be applied progressively to other areas of the State. - (c) Division of Industrial Medicine.
 The services of this division are available both to industry and the trade union movement for the prevention of industrial hazards.
-This division is particularly interested in occupational diseases, such as silicosis and lead and other poisoning and advises on industrial problems such as lighting, ventilation, fatigue, air pollution and the use of radio-active isotopes.
+This division is particularly interested in occupational diseases, such as silicosis and lead and other poisoning, and advises on industrial problems such as lighting, ventilation, fatigue, air pollution and the use of radio-active isotopes.